Dteyn/ZFBTool/README.md

 ## How to Use

-1. Download the `ZFBTool.pyw` file provided in the repository.
+1. Download [`ZFBTool-v1.0-python.zip`](https://github.com/Dteyn/ZFBTool/releases/download/v1.0/ZFBTool-v1.0-python.zip) and extract anywhere.
 2. Ensure you have Python and the necessary packages installed.
 3. Run the `ZFBTool.pyw` file, and you will see the GUI.
 4. In the GUI, you can either create a .zfb file from a single ROM or choose to compress an entire folder of ROMs.